Redocly/redocly-cli/docs/resources/rules/assertions.md

 message | `string` | Optional problem message displayed if the assertion is false.
 If omitted, the default message "The assertion doesn't meet required conditions" will be displayed. suggest | [`string`] | Optional list of suggestions to display if the problem occurs. severity | `string` | Optional field to configure the severity level of the problem if the assertion is false.
 It must be one of these values: `error`, `warn`, `off`.
-Default value is `error`. assertionId | `string` | ID displayed in the lint log if the assertion fails.
-Useful for troubleshooting and identifying the assertion. enum | [`string`] | Asserts a value is within a predefined list of values.
+Default value is `error`. enum | [`string`] | Asserts a value is within a predefined list of values.
 See [enum example](#enum-example). pattern | `string` | Asserts a value matches a regex pattern.
 See [regex pattern example](#pattern-example). casing | `string` | Asserts a casing style.
 Supported styles are: `camelCase`, `kebab-case`, `snake_case`, `PascalCase`, `MACRO_CASE`, `COBOL-CASE`, `flatcase`.
 See [casing example](#casing-example).